 For development I obviously wanted to validate everything on my computer before trying anything on the Raspberry.
 To minimize headaches from switching between OpenGL and OpenGL ES, I used ANGLE to have an OpenGL ES 2.0 interface on my desktop.
 This way my whole code would be compliant with OpenGL ES 2.0 from the very beginning.

 The application is very simple, and should work very well as a basic C++ / OpenGL / text rendering / network socket communication template.
 I made the base for it an open-source project, and called it Rockette.

 A funny thing is that the OEM speedometer seems to disagree with the ECU speed value.
 I compared them to GPS speed measurements and the ECU speed matches almost perfectly with the GPS speed.

 The whole system worked very well, but I’m still not sure the parsing of all elements is correct.
 To be sure, I would need access to the standards or to reverse engineer the ECU firmware, which I have not done yet.

 Getting the binaries

 With the binaries in hand, I needed to know which instruction set they used, so I could reverse them.
-My ECUs seem to be plastic-sealed (which is quite common for these things), and there doesn’t seem to be a non-destructive way to get them open to peek at the microcontroller.
+My ECUs seem to be plastic-molded and resin-filled (which is quite common for these things), and there doesn’t seem to be a non-destructive way to get them open to peek at the microcontroller.
 After hours searching the internet, I managed to find a random guy on a random forum that cracked open an ECU just like mine and posted photos of the board to get details on how to flash it.
-I didn’t have access to the full-resolution images, just the thumbnails, and I felt like this:
+I didn’t have access to the full-resolution images, just the thumbnails, and I felt like this.

-Even without being able to reverse the binary, I should be able to extract the injection maps.
+Even without being able to reverse the binary, I was be able to extract the injection maps.
 I found very instructive tutorials on the internet on how to use a tool called WinOLS, and not only managed to extract many different injection maps, but also to compare the maps from the restricted and non-restricted binaries.

 Matching data with maps